-Let’s see what it’s like if we cut the online retailer out completely.
+Let’s see what it’s like if we cut the retailer out completely.

-Having got over the slight surprise that Converse had a direct-to-consumer site for Australia at all, we find a well laid out and attractive branded shopping site.
+Having gotten over the surprise that Converse had a direct-to-consumer site for Australia at all, we find a well-laid-out and attractive branded shopping site.

-Their navigation bar is significantly simpler than The Iconic or Myer.
+Their navigation bar is much simpler than The Iconic or Myer.

-Obviously, they’ve got a much narrower range of products to organise.
+Obviously, they offer a narrower range.
 But simpler always helps.

 Stories as a link is interesting though.

-Something that wasn’t so apparent on The Iconic or Myer websites. (there was extra content on those sites, but it was hidden quite far down the navigation hierarchy).
+Something which wasn’t so apparent on The Iconic or Myer websites. (there was extra content on those sites, but it was hard to find).

-The posts here seem fairly current, with news relating to Mother’s Day and a partnership with Pop Trading Company and the Miffy cartoon bunny for limited edition sneakers.
+The posts here seem current, with news about Mother’s Day and a partnership with Pop Trading Company and the Miffy cartoon bunny for limited edition sneakers.

-This is interesting, because Converse as a manufacturer who also sells, needs to use their site to build their brand.
+This is interesting, because Converse as a manufacturer who also sells, needs to use their site to build its brand.
 Whereas, The Iconic and Myer are both retailers.
-Their focus is on pure ways to sell.
+Their focus is purely on selling.

 The product page layout is clear with 7 big images of the shoe from different angles, plus a video.

 It’s the only one to offer video.
 It’s kinda OK.
-But really, there’s not really a lot you can do with video of shoes.
+But really, there’s not much you can do with video of shoes.

 (the model bends down and adjusts the laces.
 And er, that’s about it.
 Wow.
 Shoes have laces you can adjust?
 Who knew?)